ateamofantsintheirprime/OZF-scrim-detector/README.md

     14) [] Get League start and end dates from the that the first and last matches are generated.
         [Note] Sometimes all regular season matches are generated at the start of the league (round robin), and sometimes they are generated week by week.
 Thankfully Grand-finals are always generated immediately prior to the final week of the season.
         14.1) Different divisions end at different times, make sure we take the date of the latest Grand-finals.
+    15) [] Add checking to the first round of trimming that the log has the correct number of players

 NOTES: